falcosecurity/driverkit/docs/builder.md

 > **NOTE**: when implementing the `builder.GCCVersionRequestor`, returning an empty `semver.Version` means to fallback at default algorithm.

-However, there is no mechanism to dynamically choose a clang version, because there should never be any need of touching it.
-The build will use the one provided by the chosen builder image.
 Any failure must be treated as a bug, and reported on [libs](https://github.com/falcosecurity/libs) repository.

 ### 5. kernel-crawler